-- Main work to help spent fuel removal at Unit 1 - The installation of windbreak fences, which will reduce dust scattering during rubble removal, started on October 31, 2017 and was completed by December 19, 2017. - As preparatory work to remove fuel from the spent fuel pool (SFP), rubble removal on the operating floor north side started from January 22.
+Main work to help spent fuel removal at Unit 1

-- Rubble is being removed carefully by suction equipment.
-No significant variation was identified around the site boundaries where the density of radioactive materials was monitored and at onsite dust monitors during the above removal work. - Once removed, rubble is stored in solid waste storage facilities or other storage areas depending on the dose level. - A mockup test simulating the actual machine was conducted in June to confirm the overall process of remote-controlled work; from cutting and catching to drawing. - Prior to formulating a plan to remove rubble around the spent fuel pool, an onsite investigation started from July 23 and was completed on August 2. - To create an access route for preparatory work to protect the spent fuel pool, etc., removal of X-braces started from September 19 and removal of one section on the west side was completed on September 25. - Radiation and dust were thoroughly managed during the removal and no significant variation was indicated at the dust monitors and monitoring posts. - Work will continue with safety first to remove the remaining three sections (two on the east side and one on the south side).
+- The installation of windbreak fences, which will reduce dust scattering during rubble removal, started on October 31, 2017 and was completed by December 19, 2017. - As preparatory work to remove fuel from the spent fuel pool (SFP), rubble removal on the north side of the operating floor started from January 22, 2018. - Rubble is being removed carefully by suction equipment.
+No significant variation was identified around the site boundaries where the density of radioactive materials was monitored and at on-site dust monitors during the above removal work. - · Once removed, rubble is stored in solid waste storage facilities or other storage areas depending on the dose level. - Before formulating a plan to remove rubble around the spent fuel pool, an on-site investigation started from July 23, 2018 and was completed on August 2. - To create an access route for preparatory work to protect the spent fuel pool, etc., a plan to remove four sections of X-braces (one each on the west and south sides and two on the east side respectively) was implemented. - The removal started from September 19, 2018 and all planned four sections had been removed by December 20.
+No significant variation was detected at the dust monitors and monitoring posts. - Regarding the collapsed roof on the north side, removal of the roof blocks, roof slabs and deck plates was completed.
+From January 2019, the roof steel frame will be removed after separating.